 |Non-resident companies and related Latvian companies using certain CIT reliefs||0||0||0||20||3||5|

 |Companies in tax havens (2)||20||20||20||20||20||20|

 - 20% WHT applies to all payments to companies located in tax havens.
 Goods/securities acquired at market prices are exempt.

 - Payments to residents of DTT countries are not subject to WHT, provided the non-resident does not have a PE in Latvia and a residence certificate is available.

 The list of tax havens has been amended as of 1 January 2023 (Cabinet Regulation No. 794 of 20 December 2022) to ensure compliance with the EU list of tax havens.
-Currently it lists 12 jurisdictions.
+Currently, it lists 12 jurisdictions.

 Below is an updated list of countries and territories that are considered tax havens: